Why do you need a minute book?

 - An executed organizational consent or signed minutes of an organizational meeting in which the basic operations of the company are set forth.

-- Stockholders: All actions by stockholders executed by the requisite majority or a percentage of holders to authorize the actions detailed in the document.
+- Stockholders: All actions by stockholders executed by the requisite majority or percentage of holders to authorize the actions detailed in the document.